danfuzz/lactoserv/README.md

     self-signed certificates.
 If you don't need to do that, then Node's built-in SSL implementation suffices.)
 * Recent-ish version of Bash.
 * Node v20 or later.
+This is required because the project uses:
-  * **Note:**: Lactoserv uses the relatively new `/v` flag on regular expressions, which became available as of v20.
+  * The relatively new `/v` flag on regular expressions, which became available as of v20.
+  * The module `inspector/promises` (for heap dumps), which became available as of v19.

 - - - - - - - - - -
 ```